gvegayon/appliedsnar/docs/06-network-simulation-and-viz.md

 preferential attachment, or a mix of both, ERGMs can be the baseline for any of those models.

-The later, ERGMs, are a generalization that covers all classes.
+The latter, ERGMs, are a generalization that covers all classes.
 Because of that, we will use ERGMs to generate our artificial network.

 ## Social Networks in Schools